kmdiogo/TAC/README.md

 ```

 #### Python
-The coding style for Python largely adheres to PEP-8 standards, but there are some exceptions:
+The coding style for Python largely adheres to PEP-8 standards, but there are some exceptions.
+Here are the main things to know:
 * Variable names are still lowercase camel case
 ```Python
 myAge = 5